avniproject/avni-webapp/README.md

 #### 2. Setup to connect to your local API Server
 1. Start your Java Server.
 For this refer to [product developement setup document](https://avni.readme.io/docs/developer-environment-setup-ubuntu#server-side-components).
 2. Run `make start` in avni-webapp directory.
 3. It will assume whatever user you started the Java Server with since we don't do authentication when running the server locally.
-If you want to change the user then restart your server after setting environment variable `REACT_APP_DEV_ENV_USER` to user you want.
+If you want to change the user then restart the webapp after setting environment variable `REACT_APP_DEV_ENV_USER` to user you want.
 E.g. start the server like `REACT_APP_DEV_ENV_USER=ihmp-admin make start`.

 ## Contributing